RobertoDF/BRIO/README.md

 Injection located inside the area of interest are deleted automatically

 - - - -
-Input is normalized by injection volume.
+Connectivity strength is normalized by injection volume.
 Projection_density (sum of detected projection pixels / sum of all pixels in voxel) was used to determine connectivity strenght.
 - - - - - - - - - - - - - - - - - - - - - - - - - - -